GLOBAL MARKETS-Shares recoil as China fires back in U.S. trade war

 By Marc Jones

-LONDON, April 4 (Reuters) - Share markets recoiled on Wednesday as a $50 billion retaliation from China in escalating trade tensions with the United States left investors reluctant to take positions in anything but the safest of assets.
+LONDON, April 4 (Reuters) - Share markets faltered on Wednesday as rising Sino-U.S. trade tensions overshadowed a bounce on Wall Street and left investors reluctant to take positions in anything but the safest of assets.

-The U.S. market had taken heart overnight from bets that President Donald Trump’s Twitter attacks on online retail giant Amazon would not translate into actual policy.
+The U.S. market had taken heart overnight from bets that President Donald Trump’s Twitter attacks on Amazon would not translate into actual policy.

 Yet trade worries were never far away.
 Late on Tuesday, the Trump administration announced 25 percent tariffs on $50 billion of annual imports from China, covering around 1,300 industrial technology, transport and medical products.

-China then responded within 11 hours with penalties on $50 billion of U.S. goods ranging from soybeans, cars and chemicals to whisky, cigars and tobacco with its Vice Finance Minister stressing the country had never given in to external pressure.
+China’s finance ministry then responded with its own penalties on $50 billion of U.S. goods ranging from cars, chemicals and corn to whisky, cigars and tobacco.

-The moves triggered further heavy selling in global stock markets and commodities, with U.S. stock futures sliding 1.5 percent, soybean futures plunging 3.7 percent and the dollar and China’s yuan both hit.
+Beijing’s retaliation came after Chinese markets had closed but just as Europe was getting into its stride and quickly accelerated some initial falls.

-Europe’s reaction was sour, too, with London’s FTSE and Paris’s CAC40 down around 0.5 percent, while the export-heavy German DAX was more than 1.3 percent weaker as the nervousness spread.
+London’s FTSE and Paris’s CAC40 were down around 0.5 percent, while the export-heavy German DAX was more than 1 percent weaker as the nervousness spread.

 “The market should be focused on it because it’s bad news,” said fund manager Ashmore’s head of research Jan Dehn.

-The swing in risk sentiment put the pep back into bonds, with yields on U.S. 10-year Treasury debt down two basis points at 2.76 percent.
+The swing in risk sentiment sucked some strength out of the dollar and put the pep back into bonds, with yields on U.S. 10-year Treasury debt down two basis points at 2.76 percent.

 Borrowing costs nudged lower in Europe too even as the first March reading on euro zone inflation, a key release for markets as the European Central Bank looks to wind down its massive monetary stimulus, came in firm at 1.4 percent.

-Benchmark issuer Germany’s Bund yield slipped back under 0.50 percent, and just off 2-1/2 month lows hit last week.
+Benchmark issuer Germany’s Bund yield hovered just under 0.50 percent, and just off 2-1/2 month lows hit last week.

 MSCI’s broadest index of Asia-Pacific shares outside Japan had spent most of its session dithering either side of flat before ending 0.3 percent lower.

-China’s retaliation came after trading hours so Japan’s Nikkei added 0.2 percent in thin volumes, Chinese blue chips eventually ending down.
+Japan’s Nikkei added 0.2 percent in thin volumes, Chinese blue chips went their own way, eventually ending down .
 But it was South Korea that saw the big move as it dropped 1.4 percent.

 EMini futures for the S&P 500 were also pointing to a sharply lower -1.5 to -1.8 percent New York open.